Mmo-kali/mmokali.github.io/README.md

 ### Packetlabs
 Offensive Security Analyst                                                                    05/2024 - Present|Missssauga,Canada

-• Conducted web application security re-testing using tools like Burp Suite to identify vulnerabilities and enhance website security.
+• Conducted web application security retests using tools like Burp Suite to identify vulnerabilities and enhance website security.

 • Performed internal and external infrastructure retests to verify the successful remediation of previously identified vulnerabilities.